osm-search/Nominatim/docs/admin/Advanced-Installations.md

 the database.
 The default replication server in the script([Geofabrik](https://download.geofabrik.de)) provides daily updates.

-## Importing Nominatim to an external PostgreSQL database
+## Using an external PostgreSQL database

 You can install Nominatim using a database that runs on a different server when you have physical access to the file system on the other server.
 Nominatim uses a custom normalization library that needs to be made accessible to the PostgreSQL server.
 This section explains how to set up the normalization library.

+!!! note
+    The external module is only needed when using the legacy tokenizer.
+    If you have choosen the ICU tokenizer, then you can ignore this section and follow the standard import documentation.

 ### Option 1: Compiling the library on the database server